 You can reduce your plastic use, recycle and help take action in your local community.
-Choose three ideas from the link below to help reduce your plastic use.
+Choose three ideas from the link below to help reduce your use.

 5. Reduce food waste

 Did you know that reducing food waste is another way to help tackle climate change?
 30% of the food we buy ends up in landfill and emits methane, which is a potent greenhouse gas.
 Every time we throw out food, we are also wasting the amount of energy and water used to grow, make, transport and sell it.
-Click on the link for simple ideas to reduce your food footprint.
+Click on the link below for simple ideas to reduce your food footprint.